 Even though I will likely continue to apply my S.W.
 Basics Toner every morning and night (with some help from Renée Rouleau's gentle Toning Cloths $16), the five-ingredient formula is incredibly simple, DIY-friendly, and virtually identical to the homemade version I used a year or so ago pre–beauty job.

 Of course, I definitely recommend the S.W.
 Basics toner for anyone looking for a natural, organic, and shoppable option, but if you like to DIY or are interested in being even more economical, I'm sharing the DIY ACV toner recipe I swear is just as good as store-bought—maybe even better.
 Keep scrolling for the super-easy how-to.
 It only involves two necessary ingredients!

 Homemade Apple Cider Vinegar Toner

 Since Dr. Axe also called for optional aloe vera juice, which can benefit more reactive skin types, I decided to dilute my ACV vinegar with Thayers cult-favorite formula, which expertly marries the two.

 ACV is potent stuff and you'll need to work with the raw, unfiltered, and organic kind to get results.
 With that in mind, it's imperative to dilute it and not use it straight on your skin.

 - For storage, you'll want to keep the DIY toner in the fridge (to keep the ACV well and good) and preferably in a dark glass container of some sort.
 I used the one shown below, but these are easy to find at natural grocers like Whole Foods or online retailers like Amazon.

 Like ACV, essential oils are also naturally potent and should be used sparingly in regard to contact with the skin.
 When choosing the oils to include in your toner, it's important to invest (sorry, you pretty much get what you pay for with these guys) and choose oils that are labeled 100% pure and organic.

-Essential oils are also potent and it is important to only use one or two drops as they can be quite irritating to the skin in high doses.
+Essential oils are also potent and it is important to only use one or two drops as they may be quite irritating to the skin in high doses.